Quelich/scientist-graph/README.md

 # scientist-graph
-A graph implementation to set up a network between scientists worked together.
+A graph implementation to demonstrate the network between scientists working together.
 # Proposal
-This project claims that a network between scientists worked together can be described by Graph Theory.
-Therefore, it will be assumed that the relation and its value, the number of papers published, between scientist are considered to render a meaningful structure.
-Thus, the project will output the connection details between scientists.
+This project suggests an algorithm implementing the Graph theory for correlating a network among scientists working together.
+Therefore,  the number of papers published by scientists working together and will be considered valuable information.
+Thus, the project outputs the connection details between scientists.
 # Data
-There is two type of data: Names.txt and Networks.txt
+There are two types of data: Names.txt and Networks.txt
-- Names.txt file maps every scientist in line separated into two distinct columns.
+- Names.txt file maps every scientist in the line separated into two distinct columns.
 Each column respectively represents the properties "Name" and "Last Name" of a scientist.
-- Networks.txt file maps every single connection between given scientist IDs and the connection's weight, the number of publications, into three columns.
+- Networks.txt file maps every connection between given scientist IDs and the connection's weight, the number of publications into three columns.
 The first column represents the source node.
-The second column represents the destination vertex to which the source vertex will be connected.
+The second column represents the destination node which forms a vertex to which the source vertex will be connected.
 The third column represents the weight between nodes.
 # Components
 ## `Graph`
 Represents the whole network, a massive collection of the edges.